mp-se/kegmon/docs/_sources/configuration.rst.txt

 * **Display driver**: Choose the what display driver is used, either LCD 20x4 or OLED 0.96".
 Default is OLED 0.96".

-* **Temp sensor**: Choose the what temp sensor is used, either DHT22, BME280 or DS18B20.
+* **Temp sensor**: Choose the what temp sensor is used, either DHT22, BME280, DS18B20 or remote BrewPI-ESP installation.
 Default is DS18B20. *Wiring for BME280 is different*.

 * **Scale sensor**: Choose the what ADC is used, HX711 or NAU7802.
 Default is HX711. *Wiring for NAU7802 is different*.

+* **BrewPI ESP URL**: Base URL for the brewpi-esp to fetch temperature from.
+Require v15 or later.

 * **Pin**: If you dont follow the standard hardware wiring then you can customize the pins here.